 Nonetheless, if you’ve been worrying about the upcoming Google Mobile Update, don’t.

-With Wisepops, you can already create popups that pass the Google’s criteria and will not be impacted by the Google’s new algorithm.
+With Wisepops, you can already create popups that pass the Google’s criteria.